jeffreyhwatson/terry_stops_project/README.md

 Next steps for the project include:
 - Implementing a feature selection algorithm.
 - Tuning an XGBoost classifier.
-- Further investigating the logistic regression model's adherence to the underlying assumption of logistic regression in an attempt to further quantify the effects of specific features on the model.
+- Further investigating the logistic regression model's adherence to the underlying assumptions of logistic regression.
 ***

 ## For More Information